open-telemetry/community/CONTRIBUTING.md

 Before you can contribute, you will need to sign the [Contributor License Agreement](https://docs.linuxfoundation.org/docs/communitybridge/communitybridge-easycla/contributors).

+## Code attribution

+[License information](README.md#License) should be included in all source files where applicable.
+Either full or short version of the header should be used as described at [apache.org](http://www.apache.org/foundation/license-faq.html#Apply-My-Software).
+It is OK to exclude the year from the copyright notice.
+For the details on how to apply the copyright, see the next section.

 ## Copyright Notices

 OpenTelemetry follows [CNCF recommendations](https://github.com/cncf/foundation/blob/master/copyright-notices.md)